 This version of gnuplot supports block-structured if/else statements.
 If the keyword if or else is immediately followed by an opening "{", then conditional execution applies to all statements, possibly on multiple input lines, until a matching "}" terminates the block.
 If commands may be nested.

-The old pre-version 5 single-line if/else syntax is still supported, but can not be mixed with the new block-structured syntax.
+The old single-line if/else syntax is still supported, but can not be mixed with the new block-structured syntax.
 See if-old (p.
-113).
+102).

 If-old